Nearly-Optimal Bandit Learning in Stackelberg Games with Side Information: A reduction to linear contextual bandits

-when the sequence of contexts is chosen stochastically and the sequence of follower types is chosen adversarially. \end{restatable}
+\begin{restatable}{theorem}{stacktwo} When $\cR$ is instantiated as the regret minimizer of~\Cref{alg:regret_minimizer},~\Cref{alg:meta} obtains expected contextual Stackelberg regret $\E[R(T)] = O(K^{2.5} \sqrt{T} \log(T))$ when the sequence of contexts is chosen stochastically and the sequence of follower types is chosen adversarially.
+The expectation is taken with respect to both the randomness in~\Cref{alg:meta}, as well as the distribution over contexts. \end{restatable}

-\subsection{Extension to Unknown Utilities}
+\subsection{Extension to unknown utilities}

 So far we have assumed that the leader's utility function $u$ is known.
-In this section, we relax this assumption and show that a modification of~\Cref{alg:meta} obtains $\Tilde{O}(\sqrt{T})$ regret when $u$ is unknown, under an additional linearity assumption (\Cref{ass:linear}). \begin{assumption} Given context $\vz \in \cZ$, leader action $a_l \in \cA_l$, and follower action $a_f \in \cA_f$, the leader's utility is

-where $U(a_l, a_f) \in \mathbb{R}^d$ is unknown to the leader. \end{assumption} This setting may be thought of as both a generalization of Stackelberg games (to settings where there is side information) \emph{and} a generalization of linear contextual bandits (to settings where another player's action influences the utility of the learner).
+In this section, we relax this assumption and show that a modification of~\Cref{alg:meta} obtains $\Tilde{O}(\sqrt{T})$ regret when $u$ is unknown, under an additional linearity assumption (\Cref{ass:linear}). \begin{assumption} Given context $\vz \in \cZ$, leader action $a_l \in \cA_l$, and follower action $a_f \in \cA_f$, the leader's utility is $u(\vz, a_l, a_f) := \langle \vz, U(a_l,a_f) \rangle$ where $U(a_l, a_f) \in \mathbb{R}^d$ is unknown to the leader. \end{assumption} This setting may be thought of as both a generalization of Stackelberg games (to settings where there is side information) \emph{and} a generalization of linear contextual bandits (to settings where another player's action influences the utility of the learner).